 When should I suspect that I may have POI?

 POI may occur suddenly with an abrupt stoppage of menstrual periods.
 Or, POI can come on gradually with months of menstrual irregularity before periods stop.
-Most women with POI will have symptoms that are commonly experienced by women approaching and entering menopause.
-These symptoms can include hot flashes, vaginal dryness, irritability, night sweats, and difficulty sleeping.
+Most women with POI will have symptoms commonly experienced by women approaching and entering menopause.
+These symptoms include hot flashes, vaginal dryness, irritability, night sweats, and difficulty sleeping.
 Young women with POI may never begin having menstrual periods and may not go through the normal stages of puberty.
 For others, difficulty getting pregnant may be the earliest and only sign of premature ovarian aging.
-When symptoms are noticed, they are usually caused by the poorly or non-functioning ovaries making low amounts of estrogen.
+When symptoms are noticed, they are usually caused by poorly or non-functioning ovaries making low amounts of estrogen.

 What causes POI?

 In almost half of women affected by POI, the exact cause is never known.
 Some known causes include:

 - POI occurs more often in some families.
 A history of POI in a close family member (mother, sister) should alert both family and physicians that other women are at risk for POI.

 - POI is associated with autoimmune disorders, such as those affecting the thyroid and adrenal glands.

 - POI can be linked to genetic causes, such as Turner and Fragile X syndrome.

 - Medical treatments such as chemotherapy and radiation therapy can also result in POI.